ga4gh/cat-vrs/docs/source/terms_and_model.rst

 time.
 Unfortunately, such terms are not readily translatable into an unambiguous representation of knowledge.

-As discussed in the :ref:'Introduction', categorical variation labels are homophonous, ambiguous, and vague, often all three simultanously.
-This poses a great difficulty to the precise repreentation of categorical variation.
+As discussed in the :ref:`Introduction`, categorical variation labels are homophonous, ambiguous, and vague, often all three simultanously.
+This poses a great difficulty to the precise representation of categorical variation.
 In contrast, **the computational representation of categorical variation concepts requires translating precise categorical definitions into information models and data structures that may be used in software.** This translation should result in a representation of information that is consistent